durgadrahul/infosec/README.md

 # ReadMe
-This repository will document all the work done in relation with Penetration Testing
+This repository will document all the work done in relation with Penetration Testing.